 How to Measure a Reflex Angle?

 We know that with the help of a protractor we can easily measure any type of angle.
 Let us learn how to measure a reflex angle using the following steps.
 Observe the following figure to relate to the steps.

-Check out these interesting articles to know more about reflex angle and its related topics.
+Check out these interesting articles to know more about reflex angles.

 Example 1: If angle AOB = 57°, what is the size of reflex angle AOB.